cloudcloud/nottify/README.md

 Nottify is a self-managed replacement for Spotify.
 For those with many media files, and multiple devices, each without mass storage capabilities, this provides a way to stream on demand.

 ##requirements
+Using ``go get`` all requirements are automatically loaded.

 ```
-revel/cmd
-revel/revel
-code.google.com/p/go-sqlite/go1/sqlite3
+github.com/cloudcloud/go-id3
+github.com/go-martini/martini
+github.com/lib/pq
 ```

 ##usage
 Initial usage requires processing of base content, after setting up configuration requirements.
-A local sqlite3 database is required, with the DSN being set in the local configuration.
-This configuration is used all through the application.

-To complete the ingestion of files, ready to be used for the web interface, the ``ingest`` command should be run.
-On the initial run, this command will also set up the necessary tables as is required.
+This initial process will also run-through base configuration set, and instantiation of the database.
+Of course, all configuration can be modified at a later date.

 ###configuration

-* ``base_path`` The initial path for media files.
-* ``pin_code`` The login PIN for actual usage.
-* ``sqlite_path`` Full absolute path for the sqlite db file.
+###tests

+##commands

+###init

+###config

+###ingest

+###search

+###clear